Thomas Edison once said, “Good fortune is what happens when opportunity meets with planning.”

 Dividing by industry can be an interesting tactic, as it incentivizes reps to specialize in their particular niche.
 When assigned a particular industry focus, they may study the industry in greater depth, so that they can easily build rapport with prospects and be prepared to overcome common obstacles and objections.

 Where this type of territory arrangement gets tricky is when companies span multiple industry segments.
-A property management accounting software company, for example, could be classified as being part of the real estate, accounting, and SaaS industries..
+A property management company that offers accounting software, for example, could be classified as being part of the real estate, accounting, and SaaS industries..

 This method is self-explanatory.
 It’s random and likely provides an equal opportunity for everyone.
 The biggest disadvantage to this route is that you get little to no specialization among your salespeople.
 Because they’re selling to all sorts of people or companies, with different sizes and unique needs, they’re less able to hone and refine their pitches over time.